 Pre-Calculus is a fourth mathematics course designed to prepare students for calculus and other college level mathematics courses.

 Advanced Math Decision Making is designed to follow the completion of Algebra II.
 The course will give students further experiences with statistical information and summaries, methods of designing and conducting statistical studies, an opportunity to analyze various voting processes, modeling of data, basic financial decisions, and use network models for making informed decisions.

-The course provides experiences in statistics beyond the CCGPS sequence of courses, offering students opportunities to strengthen their understanding of the statistical method of inquiry and statistical simulations.
+Statistical Reasoning is a fourth mathematics course option for students who have completed Algebra II.
+The course provides experiences in statistics beyond the GSE sequence of courses, offering students opportunities to strengthen their understanding of the statistical method of inquiry and statistical simulations.
 Students will formulate statistical questions to be answered using data, will design and implement a plan to collect the appropriate data, will select appropriate graphical and numerical methods for data analysis, and will interpret their results to make connections with the initial question.
-Topics include representing data graphically and numerically, comparing distributions, sampling techniques, developing surveys, experimental design, correlation, regression, and simulation.

 Advanced Placement Statistics is an introductory course in statistics that follows the course outline developed by the College Board.
 The course covers the themes of exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 The purpose of the AP course in statistics is to introduce students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
 Students are exposed to four broad conceptual themes.
 One, students will explore data: describing patterns and departures from patterns.
 Two, students will study sampling and experimentation: planning and conducting a study.
 Three, students will learn to anticipate patterns: exploring random phenomena using probability and simulation.
 Finally, students will use statistical Inference: estimating population parameters and testing hypotheses.